-Before you can receive benefits on your ex-husband’s Social Security work record, you must meet all of the following spousal-benefit eligibility requirements:
+To receive benefits based on your ex-spouse's work record, you must meet all of the following spousal-benefit eligibility requirements to receive payments:

-If your ex-husband hasn't applied for benefits yet, but qualifies for them and is age 62 or older, you can receive benefits on his record if you've been divorced from him for at least two years and meet all of the requirements listed above.
+If your ex-spouse qualifies but hasn't yet applied for benefits and is at least 62 years old, you can receive benefits as long as you've been divorced for at least two continuous years and meet all of the requirements listed above.

-If your ex-husband dies, you may receive benefits on his record, as long as your marriage lasted for at least 10 years.
-If you don't meet the 10-year marriage rule, you can still qualify for benefits if all of the following are true:
+If your ex-spouse dies, you might receive benefits if your marriage lasted for at least 10 years.
+If you don't meet the 10-year marriage rule, you can still qualify for benefits based on your ex-spouse's work record if all of the following are true:

 Your benefits will continue until the child reaches age 16 or the child's disability ceases.

-The amount of benefits you receive as a divorced spouse will not affect the amount of benefits other survivors (such as another ex-spouse) receive on your ex's record.
+Your benefits as a divorced spouse will not affect the amount of benefits other survivors (such as another ex-spouse) receive on your ex's record.

 There are several methods for applying for Social Security benefits from your own work record or that of an ex-spouse.
 The best first step is to apply online through the SSA's website.
 There, you'll input the information necessary to determine your eligibility and payment amount.
 You can use the online form to apply up to four months before you want your retirement benefits to start.